code4it-dev/c4it-notes/content/article/2020/027-run-mongodb-on-docker/index.md

 ---
-title: 'First steps with Docker: download and run MongoDB locally'
+title: "First steps with Docker: download and run MongoDB locally"
 date: 2020-05-12
 tags:
   - Docker
   - MongoDB
 toc: true
 url: /blog/run-mongodb-on-docker
 categories:
   - Blog
 summary: Docker is a project that allows you to create and run applications in an isolated environment.
 Let's try it to run MongoDB on your machine!
 ---